mhawila/beehive/README.md

 ## Introduction
 This nodejs application merges two instances of OpenMRS databases into one.
-It works by connection to the two databases and move data from designated source database into designated destination database.
+It works by connecting to the two databases and move data from designated source database into designated destination database.
 Once run successfully, the designated destination database will be a merger of the two initial instances.

 **Note:**
 1. If you still want the original copy of the destination database, then you have to create a copy before running this application on it.
-2. The assumption is made that the two OpenMRS instance share the same concepts, forms.
+2. The assumption is made that the two OpenMRS instances share the same metadata (i.e. concepts, forms e.t.c).
-3. For the purpose of this implementation, some of the tables are purposely ignored (See below for the list of forms included)
+3. For the purpose of this implementation, some of the tables are purposely ignored (See below for the list of tables included)

 ## Tables
 Below is the list of tables whose records are moved.